The American Dream

 Alpana Singh; Master Sommelier, TV Personality, Entrepreneur & Restaurateur

 Hear Alpana’s story of overcoming modest beginnings as the daughter of Fijian immigrants to become a Master Sommelier, successful restaurateur and television personality.
 The valuable lessons she learned from the immigrant experience helped her develop the grit, determination, and tenacity to achieve her high level of success.
 She’ll share stories of her childhood, navigating her parents’ expectation that she become a doctor, while always wanting to pursue her own passions.
-Discover why wine, diversity and her role on television today is so important!
+Discover the lessons she has learned at every stage of her career that shaped the mentor and leader she is today.

 Mary Lynn Fayoumi, CAE, SPHR, GPHR, SHRM-SCP, President & CEO